kate-holdener/quiz_generator/README.md

 # Generate random quizzes from a question pool
 This python script uses a question pool to generate randomized quizzes.
 This way, students will be unlikely to copy answers from their neighbores.

 To use this script, you will need a question pool - a simple text file with one question per line.
+An example question pool file is provided as <code>question_pool.txt</code>.

 To run the script, you will first need to install the dependencies listed in requirements.txt:
 <code>pip install -r requirements.txt</code>